 5.16 Registrar shall accept written complaints from third parties regarding false and/or inaccurate Whois data of Registrants and follow - reasonable policies published by RO from time to time with respect to such complaints.

-5.17.
-Time.
+5.17 Time.
 In the event of any dispute concerning the time of the entry of a domain name registration into the Registry database, the time shown in the Registry records shall control.

 6. REGISTRY POLICIES AND PROCEDURES FOR ESTABLISHMENT OR REVISION OF SPECIFICATIONS AND POLICIES.